Employee Selection Process: 6 steps to improve your recruiting strategy

-If so, use the results with hindsight and a critical eye and don't be afraid to rely on your impressions when interacting with your potential future recruit.
+If so, use the results with hindsight and a critical eye and don't be afraid to rely on your impressions when interacting with your potential new employee.
 Don't forget that the candidate is subjective in his or her judgments, and is not necessarily the best judge of himself/herself.

 New recruits could bring innovative ideas and a new way of looking at things.

 Don't be afraid of atypical profiles; they may surprise you and they can prove to be a driving force in "shaking up" the workplace and bringing a fresh look at existing processes.